Caffeinate At Home

 If there are things you absolutely need for your classroom, try:

-- checking with colleagues who may already have the resource.
+• Checking with colleagues who may already have the resources.

-- borrowing from a resource library or public library.
-(Until recently, our local teacher's college had a huge resource library that all teachers in the area could borrow from.)
+• Borrowing from a resource library or public library.
+(Until recently, our local teacher’s college had a vast resource library from which all teachers in the area could borrow.)

 Buy In Larger Quantities

-You'll have to put out more money upfront, but you'll be buying these items far less often.
+You’ll have to put out more money upfront, but buy these items far less often.

 Upsize these items and upsize the cash in your wallet at the same time!